DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/what-is-qts.md

 If your teacher training course leads to QTS:

 * your course will be regulated by the Department for Education (DfE), ensuring high quality training
-* you could be eligible for [a scholarship or bursary to help you train](/funding-and-support/scholarships-and-bursaries)
+* you could be [eligible for a scholarship or bursary](/funding-and-support/scholarships-and-bursaries) to help you train.

 As a teacher with QTS: